exoskellyman/cheatingbee/README.md

 SPELLING BEE RULES:

--words must contain 4 or more letters
+1. words must contain 4 or more letters
--words must inclue the center letter
+2. words must inclue the center letter
--no obscure words, hyphenated words, or any proper nouns -no curse words
+3. no obscure words, hyphenated words, or any proper nouns
+4. no curse words
--letters can be used more than once
+5. letters can be used more than once